What does ‘GDPR’ stand for?

 The EU GDPR supersedes the EU Data Protection Directive 1995 and all member state law based on it.
 It applies to organisations that process or control the processing of EU residents’ personal information, wherever the organisations are based.

-The UK GDPR is supplemented by the DPA (Data Protection Act) 2018.
-The DPA 2018 applies the GDPR’s provisions to certain types of processing that are outside the Regulation’s scope, including processing by public authorities.
-It sets out data processing regimes for law enforcement processing and intelligence processes.
+The UK GDPR is supplemented by the DPA (Data Protection Act) 2018, which applies the GDPR’s provisions to certain types of processing that are outside the Regulation’s scope.
+The UK GDPR and DPA 2018 should, therefore, be read together.

 Who does the GDPR apply to?